Mediation fails in hospitals’ lawsuit

 Sun Correspondent

-SARASOTA — A mediation meeting Thursday between a group of for-profit hospitals and Sarasota County ended in one word — impasse.
+SARASOTA — A mediation meeting recently between a group of for-profit hospitals and Sarasota County ended in one word — impasse.

 And the failure to come to a resolution of the now 11-year-old dispute means the county could be on the hook for upwards of $300 million in damages if the hospitals prevail during a trial now set to occur in November.